stowy/buck_swift_test/README.md

 - Install buck from master at HEAD
 - Ensure watchman is installed
+- Check out this repo, on the branch 'test'
 - Run the following commands:
   - `buck build :MainBundle`
   - `buck test swift_test:TestBundle`